FORMENTERA - SANT FANCESC XAVIER - S'ABEURADA DE CAN SIMONET

 A previous visit in 2016

-If you want to know anything about the island you go ask Marina.
+If you want to know anything about the Island, ask Marina.
 She is a wise woman in most subjects.
 She is the "fixer".
-If you need something done or need to be connected to the right people you just follow the ancient stone walls to her100-year-oldd farmhouse and ask for Marina.
+If you need something done or need to connect with the right people, just follow the ancient stone walls to her 100-year-old farmhouse and ask for Marina.

-Yesterday I was eating paella with Marina and friends and after we all went swimming naked in the sea.
-Marina of course knew the best secluded spot on the island.
-I was out there in a depth of 20 feet in the water dog paddling trying not to be overly alarmed about how far we were from the shore when I turned to Marina casually to hide my fear and asked about the best place on the island to eat.
+Yesterday I was eating paella with Marina and friends, and after we all went swimming naked in the sea.
+Marina, of course, knew the best secluded spot on the Island.
+I was out there in 20 feet of water, dog-paddling, trying not to be overly alarmed about how far we were from the shore, when I turned to Marina, casually to hide my fear, and asked about the best place on the Island to eat.

-She said without hesitating "S'Abeurada de can Simonet in In Sant Francesc Xavier (San Francisco Javier) there is a place only us locals go to and it is owned by locals from La Mola and they put out a chalkboard and you choose two dishes from the list and you get a dessert for €9.90 (Now €11 in 2017) and this food is made with love and is the best on the island."
+She said without hesitating "S'Abeurada de can Simonet in In Sant Francesc Xavier (San Francisco Javier) there is a place only us locals go to and locals from La Mola own it and they put out a chalkboard and you choose two dishes from the list and you get a dessert for €9.90 (Now €11 in 2017) and this food is made with love and is the best on the island."

-I immediately turned around and swam 100 strokes to get to safer water and made plans to get a table at S'Abeurada de Can Simonet.
+I immediately turned around and swam 100 strokes to reach safer water, then made plans to get a table at S'Abeurada de Can Simonet.

 The directions were clear.
-Go down a street with high white walls and right across from the town post office is the restaurant which proved to be a cheerful place full of light and art and air.
+Go down a street with high white walls, and right across from the town post office is the restaurant, which proved to be a cheerful place full of light, art, and air.

 We sat outside and chatted with the server who said to wait 20 minutes for the blackboard.
-After 3/4 of an hour (because this is Spain) it appeared with a list of maybe 15 items to choose from.
-I was ready but the server informed us we were to wait another 20 minutes for the kitchen to open.
+After 3/4 of an hour (because this is Spain), it appeared with a list of maybe 15 items to choose from.
+I was ready, but the server told us to wait another 20 minutes for the kitchen to open.
 Whatever…..

-I had fast wifi so it was cool to sit outside on the street and enjoy a cafe and surf the net.
-Finally, about half an hour later I gave my order of pulpo (octopus) grilled and gnocchi stuffed with potato in a mushroom sauce.
+I had fast wifi, so it was cool to sit outside on the street, enjoy a cafe, and surf the net.
+Finally, about half an hour later, I ordered grilled pulpo (octopus) and gnocchi stuffed with potato in a mushroom sauce.
 Homemade cheesecake for dessert.

 My designated dining companion, the vegan, ordered gazpacho and a salad, and melon for dessert.

-Each dish was served separately and I was delighted.
-The octopus was grilled and charred perfectly in a white sauce that was pretty tasteless but that did not deter me.
+Each dish was served separately, and I was delighted.
+The octopus was grilled and charred perfectly, served in a white sauce that was pretty tasteless, but that did not deter me.
 It was the tentacles I was more interested in.

 Let me tell you a story of the first time I tried an octopus.
 I was a 20-year-old hippie hitchhiking in Europe for a year.
-It was 1973 and me and Star, my girlfriend, hitchhiked from Paris to the border with Spain.
+It was 1973, and Star, my girlfriend, and I hitchhiked from Paris to the border with Spain.

-Not an easy feat in those days and we walked across the border in the mountains and it was cold.
-We came upon a small town and discovered a simple fact and that was that absolutely no one in Spain spoke English and we did not speak any Spanish.
+Not an easy feat in those days, and we walked across the border in the mountains, and it was cold.
+We came upon a small town and discovered a simple fact: absolutely no one in Spain spoke English, and we did not speak any Spanish.

 My Jewish stomach kicked in.
 Feh!